 In addition, we recommend that homeschooled candidates make every effort to provide us with the following:

 - A complete description of high school course work and texts used.
 The homeschool instructor should detail the syllabi and time dedicated to each discipline.
-Courses should conform to or exceed the standards of the student's state and Amherst's own recommended high school curricula (four years of English, math through pre-calculus, two years of history or social science, three years of natural science with one year of laboratory science and three or four years of one foreign language).
+It is expected that the home-schooled curriculum will conform to or exceed the standards of the student's state-mandated curriculum.
+While no precise list of secondary school courses is required for admission, we recommend the following as minimal preparation for Amherst: four years of English; mathematics through pre-calculus; two years of history and social science; three years of natural science with one year of laboratory science; and three or four years of one foreign language.

 - A detailed written recommendation of the student covering academic and personal areas from the homeschool teacher.